ryan-cd/ctf/2021/nahamcon/forensics/typewriter/README.md

 ## Examining the Document

 I don't have Microsoft Word installed on my computer.
-Instead of trying to open this, I instead opted to manually inspect it.
+Instead of trying to open this, I opted to manually inspect it.
 Word files are internally a zip of xml files.
 We can unzip the file to see what is inside:

 ```
 $ unzip file.None.0x85e41580.CONFIDENTIAL\ DOCUMENT.docx.dat